-We offer a range of branded and some compatible pen refills to choose from to refill your pen, and below we have tried to explain the relative merits of the different types of pen refill.
+We offer a range of branded and some compatible pen refills to choose from to refill your pen, and below we have tried to explain the relative merits of the different types.

 Fluids used for writing and printing.
 Ancient inks often used lampblack (carbon black), a finely ground pigment dispersed in oil and stabilized with the addition of a vegetable gum.
-Most modern writing inks for fountain pens use water soluble dyes and a combination of chemicals to give the desired viscosity, intensity or colour, wetting and drying.
+Most modern writing inks for fountain pens use water soluble dyes and a combination of chemicals to give the desired viscosity, intensity or colour, wetting, flow characteristics and drying.

-Usually a plastic tube containing ink that is inserted onto the feed of a nib unit and into the barrel of the fountain pen.
+Usually a disposable plastic tube containing ink that is inserted onto the feed of a nib unit and into the barrel of the fountain pen.
 A tube in the nib section punctures the cartridge and allows ink via capillarity onto the feed and then the nib.
 Ink cartridges are available for many modern makes of fountain pen, with most manufacturers using international ink cartridges which are a standard size.

 A writing instrument that uses a ball bearing similar to a standard ballpoint pen, but is designed to use a water based ink.
 Rollerball refills are usually larger than ballpoint refills but tend to have a shorter write out than the gelatinous oil based ballpoint inks.
 Some are plastic and others metal bodied.
 Rollerball refills generally lay down a more intense line of ink.

 Pens that use fibrous material for the writing point and are also referred to as fineliners.
 Fibre tip refills function on the basis of an absorbent reservoir sytem, with the space in the barrel being filled with an absorbent material in which ink is located.
 Attached is a connecting wick through which the ink is conveyed via capillarity to the pen writing tip, ensuring that the ink flow is not interrupted, even when the fibre tip pen is used rapidly on absorbent paper.
 Most marker pens are fibre tipped.